 Technology Services provides support for institutionally-owned hardware and software.
 Technology Services does not support personally owned computers and software.
 Questions concerning these items should be addressed to the manufacturer or place of purchase.

-All hardware problems reported to the Help Desk will be addressed uniformly.
+All hardware problems reported will be addressed uniformly.
 A ticket will be assigned to each call and a Technology Services technician will be assigned to examine the system and determine if local resources can fix the problem or if a third party will be needed to repair or replace it.
 Computer systems under warranty will be referred to the appropriate vendor for service.

 Examples of hardware problems that Technology Services can service include replacing faulty disk drives, CD drives, DVD drives, memory, sound cards and network cards.
 Technology Services may also make minor repairs on monitors, scanners, and printers.
 For items that need additional diagnostics, a third party repair service may be called to perform the service.
 Authorization for chargeable repairs/parts will be obtained prior to any service actions.
 The department that owns the computer equipment will be responsible for all agreed upon charges to fix or replace the system.